-Because a DSLR has faster responsiveness and higher quality lenses, my travel photographs improved immediately and dramatically.
-(DSLR = digital single lens reflex.)
+Because a dSLR has faster responsiveness and higher quality lenses, my travel photographs improved immediately and dramatically. (dSLR = digital single lens reflex.)

-With only a little training on settings available on the camera, I was able to get some excellent action photos of distance runners at some track meets that came out so clearly they were worthy of publication.
+With only a little training on settings available on the camera, I was able to get some excellent action photos of distance runners at track meets that came out so clearly they were worthy of publication.
 And the colors and clarity of my images improved thanks to newer technology and a better lens.

 Cameras comes in all shapes and sizes.
 They can be as small as your smart phone or the size of a full format DSLR - and everything in between.

 Your camera phone is probably not going the take high enough quality photos for print magazines.
 I say “probably” because phone cameras have come a long way in the past couple of years.
 And you might have a high level of expertise with smart phone camera techniques.
 But I don’t recommend relying on only your smart phone if you’re pitching print.